Next Start

 Welding Career Outlook

-The BLS projects over 47,000 estimated average annual welding job openings in the United States between 2021 and 2031.42
+The BLS projects over 42,000 estimated average annual welding job openings in the United States between 2022 and 2032.42

 Here are a few entry-level welding roles:

-To learn more about advanced welding career paths, check out our career page
+To learn more about advanced welding career paths, check out our career page.

-According to the BLS, the median annual wage for welders, cutters, solderers and brazers in the U.S. was $47,540 in May 2022.26 This means half of the welding technicians earned more and half earned less.
+According to the BLS, the median annual wage for welders, cutters, solderers and brazers in the U.S. was $48,940 in May 2023.26 This means half of the welding technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

-Welding Career FAQ
+Welding Career FAQs

 Welding can be a mentally and physically demanding job.
 Welders are required to produce precise work while meeting deadlines.
-They often work in hot environments, must bend into uncomfortable positions, and lift heavy objects.
+They often work in hot environments, must bend into uncomfortable positions and lift heavy objects.

 Welding technicians are generally comfortable with fractions, decimals, geometry, formulas, trigonometry, conversion and other forms of math.
 Attending a welding school before pursuing a career may increase your comfort level with the type of math required for this career.